 When you do venture into the Highlands it is important to ensure that whatever you take into the wilderness you take back out with you.
 If you can carry a full packet of food in with you, you can absolutely carry the empty litter back out with you.
 Leave this incredible land as you found it, with nothing but footprints and memories to tell the story of your visit.

-Want to be a real sustainable wild camper?
-Check out these eco camping tips!
+For more sustainable ideas, check out these eco camping tips!